CodeQL documentation

 Recommendation

-If there is at least one parameter, then change the name of the first parameter to self as recommended by the style guidelines in PEP 8.
+Ensure that the first parameter of a normal method is named self, as recommended by the style guidelines in PEP 8.

 Example